-• Interpretation services were available for patients who did not have English as a first language.
-Patients were also told about multi-lingual staff that might be able to support them.
+- Interpretation services were available for patients who did not have English as a first language.
+Patients were also told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials were available.

 The practice gave patients clear information to help them make informed choices.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-The principal dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.
+The dentists described the conversations they had with patients to satisfy themselves they understood their treatment options.